bglendenning/itemtimingtrainer/README.md

 # Using Item Timing Trainer

 Clone the repository and open `index.html` in a web browser.
-In addition to the item timing aspect of the project, a simple target practice activity is provided.
+In addition to the item timing aspect of the project, an optional target practice activity is provided.
 The intent is to give the player a task to perform while practicing timing to simulate a small amount of the distracting multitasking required by arena FPS games.

 The timescale can be adjusted in increments of _1_.
 This will multiply the rate at which the timer seconds accrue, allowing players to introduce greater challenge as they adapt to the process.
 Activity point values are multiplied by